 If you’re joining a High School or College baseball team and want to stand out, then you’ll need one of the best BBCOR bats available.
-This guide will take you through what a BBCOR baseball bat is, how to pick between the best ones and also provide you with links to buy and review the best BBCOR certified bats on the market in 2020.
+This guide will take you through what a BBCOR baseball bat is, how to pick between the best ones, and also provide you with links to buy and review the best BBCOR-certified bats on the market in 2024.

 What is a BBCOR Bat?

-BBCOR stands for Ball Bat Coefficient of Restitution, but saying BBCOR obviously is a lot easier and better!
+BBCOR stands for Ball Bat Coefficient of Restitution, but saying BBCOR is obviously a lot easier and better!
 When the ball makes contact with the bat, a certain amount of energy is lost, and this is how BBCOR certification is determined.
-If you’re looking to play in a new league or a new level of play, you may need a bat that is BBCOR certified.
+If you’re looking to play in a new league or at a new level of play, you may need a bat that is BBCOR-certified.

-There are certain requirements that need to be fulfilled for a bat to be BBCOR certified:
+Certain requirements need to be fulfilled for a bat to be BBCOR certified:

 - When BBCOR tested, it must register a rating of 0.50 or less.